vladikk/vladikk.github.com/content/page/books.md

 Patterns and techniques for implementing business logic and architecting solutions that deliver business goals How to maintain and evolve both tactical and strategic designs over time

+"What is Domain-Driven Design" is available exlusively on [O'Reilly online learning platform](https://learning.oreilly.com/library/view/what-is-domain-driven/9781492057802/).

 ### Domain-Driven Design: The First 15 Years

 I was honored to participate in this project, alongside Martin Fowler, Mel Conway, Rebecca Wirfs-Brock, and other industry leaders:

 [<img src="/images/ddd15years.png" alt="" width="400"/>](https://leanpub.com/ddd_first_15_years)

+The book can be downloaded for from [leanpub](https://leanpub.com/ddd_first_15_years).